 Liven up wild rocket (or arugula) leaves with cherry tomatoes, strawberries, asparagus and basil.
 Top with fresh parmesan shavings for a deliciously healthy salad.

 When Mum came to visit recently, she left an enticing pile of magazines from the UK.
 It’s a real treat to read magazines in English every so often – even if I no longer recognise some faces that go with the gossip – is that what happens after being in France for so long?
 Flicking through the YOU Magazine, this inspiring salad of tomatoes with strawberries by Lucas Hollweg had been earmarked by Mum – I think it was something I was supposed to make when she was over.
 Sorry, Mum.
 I’m a bit late but voilà, here it is for you to make it!

-Perfect on a sizzling summer day, this is sheer bliss with a glass of chilled rosé, a soft-on-the-inside and freckled, crusty-on-the-outside French baguette, listening to Strawberry Fields forever.
-I could eat this forever with its fresh, fruity and savoury flavours.
-Here, I also tossed in a few pre-cooked asparagus spears (7 mins in boiling water) since I was surprised to find them still at this late stage at the market.
+Perfect on a sizzling summer day, this is sheer bliss with a glass of chilled rosé, a soft-on-the-inside and freckled, crusty-on-the-outside French baguette.
+The textures and flavours are so refreshing with the fruity and savoury combination.
+If you have some asparagus, toss in a few pre-cooked asparagus spears (7 mins in boiling water).

 Cherry Tomato Strawberry & Rocket Salad

-Mix together the olive oil with balsamic, season and toss all the ingredients together gently.
+- Mix together the olive oil with balsamic, season and toss all the ingredients together gently and serve immediately.